PinoyBloon/CRUD-app/README.md

 This project is for those who is too lazy to make their own CRUD Web App assignment, so feel free to use this.

-> Some of you might got irritated while reading this, so please forgive me

 > I made this README easy to understand and followed by everyone, even those who didn't even know what the hell is React js.

 ## Overview